 Skin cancer develops in the body due to abnormal growth of cells in the dermis that usually appears in the area most exposed to the sun , although it can also develop in areas where UV rays do not fall direct way.
 For this reason, the most frequent places for this disease are the scalp , face , lips , ears , neck , chest , arms , hands and legs .

-It should be noted that the skin tone does not matter ; that is: no one is excluded from suffering from this disease, regardless of the amount of melatonin they have (although people with a darker tone tend to also develop it in areas where the sun does not usually affect).
+It should be noted that the skin tone does not matter ; that is: no one is excluded from suffering from this disease, regardless of the amount of melanin they have (although people with a darker tone tend to also develop it in areas where the sun does not usually shine).

 Types of skin cancer:

 In the epidermis (that is, in the upper layer of the skin) humans have 3 types of cells .
 That is why, depending on which the disease affects , we will have one type of treatment or another to cure ourselves:

 - Squamous cells: below the outer surface and make an internal lining of the skin to give it greater protection.

 - Basal cells: produce new skin cells , under the squamous cells.